react-boilerplate/react-boilerplate/docs/general/faq.md

 ## Local webfonts not working for development

-In development mode CSS sourcemaps require that styling is loaded by blob://, resulting in browsers resolving font files relative to the main document.
+In development mode CSS s require that styling is loaded by blob://, resulting in browsers resolving font files relative to the main document.

 A way to use local webfonts in development mode is to add an absolute